-Minimum Requirements:

-A Macintosh (V10.14 and above) computer/laptop

-- Minimum 4GB of RAM. - 10GB+ available hard drive storage. - Enough available hard drive space to install the Microsoft Office suite (approximately 3GB).
-Microsoft Office software is free to all Keyano students and employees. - Microphone, webcam and speakers.
-A headset with a microphone is recommended. - · System updates must be regularly installed. - Anti-Virus / Anti-Malware software.
+Minimum Requirements: A Macintosh (V10.14 and above) computer/laptop A Macintosh (V10 14 and above) computer/lanton · Minimum 4GB of RAM.
+10GB+ available hard drive storage.
+Enough available hard drive space to install the Microsoft Office suite (approximately 3GB).
+Microsoft Office software is free to all Keyano students and employees.
+Microphone, webcam and speakers.
+A headset with a microphone is recommended. · System updates must be regularly installed. · Anti-Virus / Anti-Malware software.
+Recommended Requirements - 8GB of RAM A method of backing up/synchronizing to local or cloud-based storage such as OneDrive is highly recommended.

-Recommended Requirements

-- 8GB of RAM - A method of backing up/synchronizing to local or cloud-based storage such as OneDrive is highly recommended.
 This is included if you complete the setup of KeyanoMail and download MS Office using your Keyano email for free.